kobotoolbox/kobotoolbox-org-v2/_posts/2021-11-29-joint-initiative-announced-to-enhance-kobotoolbox-for-data-collection-and-analysis-in-displacement-contexts.md

 analytical work are critical for stakeholders when deciding appropriate policy responses and operational approaches.

-Through this joint initiative, JDC and KoBo Inc. will work together to help overcome these data issues.
-Free and easy-to-use data platforms, such as KoBoToolbox, have proven essential in humanitarian and displacement settings, providing access to real-time information on the ground for a broad range of stakeholders.
-Therefore, the JDC is investing in the development of KoBo’s governance and long-term sustainability as well as enhancing feature development and capacity building for KoBoToolbox.
-This will strengthen KoBo Inc.’s role as an accessible public good for data collection and analysis.
+Through this joint initiative, JDC and Kobo Inc. will work together to help overcome these data issues.
+Free and easy-to-use data platforms, such as KoboToolbox, have proven essential in humanitarian and displacement settings, providing access to real-time information on the ground for a broad range of stakeholders.
+Therefore, the JDC is investing in the development of Kobo’s governance and long-term sustainability as well as enhancing feature development and capacity building for KoboToolbox.
+This will strengthen Kobo Inc.’s role as an accessible public good for data collection and analysis.
 Humanitarian actors and development practitioners will benefit from an enriched user experience, enhanced knowledge management, and improved decision-making abilities.

-> “This partnership comes at a critical time for our organization as KoBoToolbox
+> “This partnership comes at a critical time for our organization as KoboToolbox
 > has recently surpassed 300 million survey submissions and our user-base
 > continues to grow every day.
 Partnering with JDC will ensure that we continue
 > to improve our services to better support the thousands of local and global
-> organizations that rely on KoBoToolbox in their daily work of saving lives and
+> organizations that rely on KoboToolbox in their daily work of saving lives and
 > serving displaced peoples and communities." -- Patrick Vinck, co-founder of
-> KoBo.
+> Kobo.

-This initiative will first develop a sustainability plan and oversight protocols to ensure the continued development and maintenance of KoBoToolbox in collaboration with the World Bank Group, UNHCR, and other key contributors and stakeholders.
+This initiative will first develop a sustainability plan and oversight protocols to ensure the continued development and maintenance of KoboToolbox in collaboration with the World Bank Group, UNHCR, and other key contributors and stakeholders.
 In terms of feature development, the user interface and graphics will be improved and upgraded and documentation will be created to outline the importance of these changes in the forced displacement data context.
-Additionally, training sessions and technical support materials will be developed and knowledge gaps among the KoBoToolbox user community will be identified and addressed.
+Additionally, training sessions and technical support materials will be developed and knowledge gaps among the KoboToolbox user community will be identified and addressed.

 This initiative recognizes the need for reliable, comparable, and timely data